dotnet/docs-aspire/docs/extensibility/custom-component.md

 If you're following along, you should have already completed the steps in the [Create custom resource types for .NET Aspire](custom-resources.md) article.

+> [!TIP]
+> This article is inspired by existing .NET Aspire components, and based on the teams official guidance.
+There are places where said guidance varies, and it's important to understand the reasoning behind the differences.

 ## Create library for component

 [.NET Aspire components](../fundamentals/components-overview.md) are delivered as NuGet packages, but in this example, it's beyond the scope of this article to publish a NuGet package.
 Instead, you create a class library project that contains the component and reference it as a project. .NET Aspire component packages are intended to wrap a client library, such as MailKit, and provide production-ready telemetry, health checks, configurability, and testability.
 Let's start by creating a new class library project.